danielriveroc/DoMEv1/README.md

 	    testRatio = 0. ,
 	    minimumReductionMSE = 1e-6,
 	    maximumHeight = Inf ,
-	    maximumNodes = Inf ,
+	    maximumNodes = 50 ,
-	    strategy = Strategy1 ,
+	    strategy = StrategyExhaustive ,
 	    goalMSE = 0 ,
 	    maxIterations = Inf ,
 	    showText = false ,
 	    checkForErrors = false
 	    )

-The rest of the parameters are optional.
+Regarding strategies, the 4 strategies described in the paper are available, with names StrategyExhaustive (by default), StrategyExhaustiveWithConstantOptimization, StrategySelectiveWithConstantOptimization and StrategySelective.
+They are also called Strategy1, Strategy2, Strategy3, Strategy4 respectively as used in the paper.

 You may see that the source code allows the definition of a validation set.
 However, it was not used in the experiments of the paper and thus this part of the code may have errors.

 To run this, you need to have the following files in the same folder: